rose-collectionservices/digital-archives/02 Processing Tiers/04-tier_2b.md

 ---

 ## Arrange Files (if needed)
-*This step should take place in the Windows environment.
-Please see [Switching from BitCurator to Windows](#switching-to-bitcuratorubuntu-from-windows) for instructions to switch.*
+*This step should take place in the Windows environment.*

-1. In the main collection folder, create a folder called [MSS_ID]_[title_statement] (Example: 1297_NathanielMackeyPapers).
-This folder will become the final version of the content and will live as two copies in our systems: one packaged for preservation and ingested alongside the Tier 1/original versions, and one uploaded to an access system for researcher use.
-2. If you are maintaining the original groupings of the content by carrier or batch, copy and paste (ideally using TeraCopy) the content of the WorkingFiles into the new [MSS_ID]_[title_statement] folder.
-Within each disk-level subfolder, move any folders and files past the root folder up to the disk-level directory to reduce the number of unnecessary nested folders.
-(This is the most common approach except in situations where the original groupings are not meaningful and may in fact impede access.
+If you are maintaining the original groupings of the content by carrier or batch (This is the most common approach except in situations where the original groupings are not meaningful and may in fact impede access.
 Even entire hard drives can often be handled this way, provided robust scope notes and detailed directory lists are made available to help researchers locate content.)
+1. Within each disk-level subfolder of WorkingFiles, move any folders and files past the root folder up to the disk-level directory to reduce the number of unnecessary nested folders.
+2. Rename WorkingFiles to MSS/EUA###_ProcessedFiles.

-3. If you are instead arranging files (a) by material type (floppy disks and optical discs, hard drive model, etc.) or (b) to match series arrangement, create folders with the [MSS_ID]_[title_statement] folder based on the planned arrangement.
-Then copy the content of each individual folder under WorkingFiles into the appropriate new location.
-(This used to be our standard practice but is now uncommon because it takes more time and obscures provenance.)
+If you are instead arranging files (a) by material type (floppy disks and optical discs, hard drive model, etc.) or (b) to match series arrangement (This used to be our standard practice but is now uncommon because it takes more time and obscures provenance.)
+1. Create a complete copy of WorkingFiles, ideally using TeraCopy, and name it MSS/EUA###_ProcessedFiles.
+2. Create folders within the ProcessedFiles folder based on the planned arrangement.
+3. Copy the content of each disk-level folder under WorkingFiles into the appropriate new location.
 4. If there are any files noted by Windows as duplicates as you copy and paste, select **See details for all files** in the pop-up window.
 Select **BOTH** checkboxes at the top of the list to select both copies of the materials.
 Windows will automatically append a "(1)" to the end of the original file title.
+5. Once you are satisfied with the folder structure and everything has been sorted, delete WorkingFiles, retaining only the finished ProcessedFiles (in addition to Originals and ExtractedFiles).

+At the end of this stage, all processed files intended to be made available to researchers should be in subfolders within the ProcessedFiles directory.
+This directory is the final version of the content and will live as two copies in our systems: one packaged for preservation and ingested alongside the Tier 1/original versions, and one uploaded to an access system for researcher use.

 ---

 ## Directory Listing (required)

+### Current method, as of 2026
+*This step should take place in Windows.*

+[Add TreeSize Pro report instructions.]

+### Legacy method
 *This step should take place in the BitCurator/Ubuntu environment.*

-[2026 note: Rewrite this section to use TreeSize Pro report instead with the original method as a backup/alternative.]

 1. Navigate to the main collection folder, [collectionName]_[MSS_ID]
 2. Right-click on the *[MSS_ID]_[title_statement]* folder and select **Open in Terminal**